svlady/vacli/Readme.md

 ```

 Obviously, you can combine all three methods.
 In this case configuration file
-values are overridden by environment variable, which are in turn overriden by
+values are overridden by environment variable, which are in turn overridden by
 the command line options.

 ### USING PROXY